-Native Gardenia, sometimes called a Yellow Mangosteen, is considered to be good bush tucker by the Aboriginal people.
+Native Gardenia, sometimes called a Yellow Mangosteen, is considered to be good bush tucker in the Aboriginal cuisine of its native region.
 It’s a common plant found in coastal forests and beach regions from Far North Queensland down through Mackay, and is a hardy dry rainforest specimen.

 Its hard-shelled fruits are 6-7cm in diameter, containing a pale, soft and sweet segmented fruit with many small white seeds.
 Similar to a mangosteen in size, shape and flavour, they may be enjoyed raw on their own or used in salads, tarts, cakes and other desserts.

 In Spring, the Native Gardenia blossoms with white, beautifully fragrant, star-shaped flowers.
 These later turn into brown fruit that ripens slowly over Winter, turning yellow when ready for harvest.